Home

 The project to build a boardwalk through the reserve began in 2003, carried out by students from Peers School (now Oxford Academy), which improved access through marshy areas of the reserve.
 The nature trail is a place for people from the local area to come to enjoy a walk or a picnic by the pond.
 Teachers and students from local schools are also welcome to come and use the trail for outdoor education.

 Recent conservation projects at the Nature Park have seen degraded areas of the alkaline valley fen restored by clearing out overgrown willows and reeds which were drying out the land.
 The alkaline fen is among the most bio-diverse habitats, supporting a rich variety of invertebrates and plants.
-The alkaline fen at Hinksey Heights is one of the few existing examples of this rare habitat in Oxfordshire.
+The alkaline fen at Hinksey Heights is one of the few existing examples of this habitat, which is nationally rare and endangered.
+The loss of a number of ash trees due to ash dieback disease has presented a further opportunity to restore and expand the area of fenland under management, and the trail volunteers work closely with colleagues from the Freshwater Habitats Trust to ensure that our efforts support and enhance their vital work, as well as other volunteer groups such as Abingdon Green Gym, who also make an invaluable and welcome contribution.

-In 2020 the volunteers formed a not-for-profit company, Hinksey Trail Regeneration CIC, to source the funding needed to realise our long-term goals for the trail.
+In 2020, the volunteers also formed a not-for-profit company, Hinksey Trail Regeneration CIC, to put our efforts on a proper, safe and accountable legal footing, and to source and channel the funding needed to realise our long-term goals for the trail and to manage.

 • tortoise shell butterfly boardwalk Hinksey Heights Nature Trail Oxford South Hinksey Botley golf course walking hiking insects wildlife